- Practices Area

 We appear at all hearings on behalf of the consumer and our representation starts at the beginning with filing an answer and ends at defending the consumer in the trial.
 Our Chula Vista San Diego, CA debt collection defense attorney challenges the creditors and debt collectors at every turn until your case is resolved.

-Our Chula Vista San Diego, CA debt collection defense lawyer will begin our representation by challenge the validity of the debt on behalf of the consumer.
+Our Chula Vista San Diego, CA debt collection defense lawyer will begin our representation by challenging the validity of the debt on behalf of the consumer.

 Debt collector harassment can be overwhelming, even when they are operating inside the legal boundaries.
 Their strong-arm tactics are not usually accompanied by clear explanations.
 If you are on the list of debts to be collected, they are going to demand payment.
 Period.